 3 tablespoons vegetable broth or bean cooking liquid

 1/8 teaspoon ground pepper

 1 clove garlic, pressed or minced

 1/4 – 1/2 teaspoon chipotle chili pepper

 To cook the quinoa in a pressure cooker, place it and the water, garlic, and salt in the cooker and lock the lid.
 Over high heat, bring to high pressure and cook for one minute.
 Remove from heat and allow the pressure to come down naturally.
 Fluff the quinoa and allow it to cool.
-(To cook it on the stove, use 3 cups of water.
-Bring to a boil, add the quinoa, cover tightly, reduce heat, and cook until all water is absorbed, about 15 minutes.
+(To cook it on the stove, use 2 1/2 cups of water.
+Rinse the quinoa and toast it in a saucepan over medium heat.
+Add water, garlic, and salt and bring to a boil.
+Cover tightly, reduce heat, and cook until all water is absorbed, about 15 minutes.
 Fluff and cool.)